Boston police investigating after teen shot in Hyde Park

 BOSTON (WHDH) – Police have launched an investigation after a teenager was shot in Hyde Park late Wednesday night.

-The victim, whose name was not released, suffered non-life-threatening injuries in the shooting on Wood Avenue around 11 p.m. and walked into a local hospital for treatment, according to the Boston Police Department.
+The 13-year-old victim, whose name was not released, suffered non-life-threatening injuries in the shooting on Wood Avenue around 11 p.m. and was driven to a local hospital for treatment, according to the Boston Police Department.

 Video from the scene showed a white fence riddled with bullet holes.